 What To Do in Lancaster, PA

 Whether you were born and raised in Lancaster County, or you’re visiting here for the first time, you might be surprised at how much there is to do and how much is going on in our area.
-If you’re in town to see one of our great shows, like Broadway: Now & Forever or maybe you have Sight & Sound tickets for Noah, you might also be looking for other ways to spend your time and entertain yourselves.
+If you’re in town to see one of our great shows, you might also be looking for other ways to spend your time and entertain yourselves.
 Below are a few of our favorites:

 If you’re in town with your family, rather than split up and go in different directions, why not find something fun to do with everyone?
-There’s plenty to do around the area, and we’ve got a few select choices for you.
+There’s plenty to do around the area.
+Here are a few select family-friendly choices for you:

-1. Lancaster Barnstormers – The Barnstormers are Lancaster’s own minor league baseball team, part of the independent Atlantic League of Professional Baseball.
+The Barnstormers are Lancaster’s own minor league baseball team, part of the independent Atlantic League of Professional Baseball.
 Games at Clipper Magazine Stadium are exciting, with between-inning events to delight the entire family.
 Plus, there isn’t a bad seat in the house, all at an affordable price, with great food options.
-Check their schedule for available home games from now through the beginning of September.
+Check the Barnstormers schedule for available home games from April through the beginning of September.

-3. Miniature Golf – Our region boasts some great miniature golf course with a variety of challenge levels.
+Our region boasts some great miniature golf courses with a variety of challenge levels.
 One of our favorites is Village Greens Miniature Golf in Strasburg.
 This mini golf course features two courses (41 holes) in a lush setting, plus some pretty tasty milkshakes and hand-dipped ice cream.
-Other great course can be found at Lost Treasure Golf, just up the road from AMT, and Water’s Edge in Bird-in-Hand.
+Other great courses can be found at Lost Treasure Golf, just up the road from AMT, and Water’s Edge in Bird-in-Hand.
 Get ready to tee up with the family for a fun competition.
 Fore!

-4. Adventure Sports – If you want mini-golf and more, just a half hour up the road near Hershey is Adventure Sports.
-From go-karts and bumper boats to batting cages and laser tag, there’s something for everyone for a full-day of fun.
-Plus an indoor arcade and ice cream parlor for when you need to cool off.
+If you want mini-golf and more, just a half hour up the road near Hershey, PA is Adventure Sports.
+From go-karts and bumper boats to batting cages, laser tag, and an escape room, there’s something for everyone for a full-day of fun.
+Plus, there’s an indoor arcade and ice cream parlor for when you need to cool off.

 5 Destinations for Shopping and Other Fun